Kingston Park estate: Postcode NE3 2RD

 Kingston Court shopping centre

 The more locally-focused shopping centre was redeveloped in two phases.
 The first phase involved the removal of the pub (King’s Court rebranded latterly as the Brunton Arms), Iceland and smaller shops including a hairdressers.
 This remodelled Kingston Park shopping centre included Brantano shoes, Boots and Next.
 More recently (2012) further development at the rebranded ‘Kingston Court’ has removed all of the original local shops and added a Marks and Spencers store.
+A private gym has remained throughout.

 Christine Barker, store manager said: “It’s great to be opening a brand new bigger and better store providing our customers with the very best M&S products across all departments.
 We will be able to continue to offer our customers all their favourite food and drink items and, for the very first time, a great selection of M&S fashion.”
 Evening Chronicle 12 March 2012